Bandwidth/python-sdk/docs/TollFreeVerificationApi.md

 List Webhook Subscriptions

-Lists all webhook subscriptions that are registered to receive status updates for the toll-free verification requests submitted under this account (password will not be returned through this API
-If `basicAuthentication` is defined, the `password` property of that object will be null).
+Lists all webhook subscriptions that are registered to receive status updates for the toll-free verification requests submitted under this account (password will not be returned through this API If `basicAuthentication` is defined, the `password` property of that object will be null).

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth